-What is the selection committee looking for in my application?
 ARCE does not require a specific structure for proposals, but key components should include your: 1) guiding research questions, 2) research methodology, 3) a clear thesis statement, and 4) a literature review.
 The committee is looking for academic achievement and promise.
-Strong reference letters that speak directly to your research and your capacity to carry it out successfully will also support your candidacy.
+Strong reference letters that speak directly to your research and your capacity to carry it out successfully will support your candidacy.

 The ARCE Fellowship Experience

-Do all fellows conduct their research in Cairo?
-Most fellows conduct their research in Cairo because the largest number of museums and archives are found there.
-But fellows frequently visit archives, collections and heritage sites located in cities like Alexandria, Luxor, and Aswan.
-Less frequently fellows may need to consult archives or collections in other urban centers such as Port Said, Suez, and Minya.
+Do all fellows conduct archival research in Cairo?
+Most fellows conduct archival research in Cairo because the largest number of museums and archives are found there.
+But fellows conducting site visits to cultural heritage sites travel throughout the country.
+Frequently visited archives, collections and heritage are sites located in cities like Alexandria, Luxor, Fayoum, and Aswan.
+Less frequently fellows consult archives or collections in other urban centers such as Port Said, Suez, and Minya.

-How affordable is living in Cairo/Egypt?
-The majority of ARCE’s fellows find living in Cairo to be very affordable.
-While costs have increased since the 2015 devaluation, the fellows’ stipend is more than adequate to live comfortably in Egypt.
-Vegetables and fruit are inexpensive and Egypt produces a wide range of dairy products, snack foods, and beverages.
+Like the rest of the world, prices have increased considerably in Egypt since the invasion of Ukraine in early 2022.
+Egypt is one of the largest importers of Ukrainian wheat.
+Still, the majority of ARCE’s fellows find living in Cairo to be very affordable.
+Monthly per diem is more than adequate to live comfortably.
+Vegetables and fruit are inexpensive, and Egypt produces a wide range of dairy products, snack foods, and beverages.
 Imported products are also widely available.
-There is also a variety of restaurants to choose from, featuring everything from local Egyptian fare to sushi to Indian to standard fast food chains.
-In other words, there’s something for every budget, occasion, and appetite!
+There is a variety of restaurants featuring everything from local Egyptian fare to sushi to Indian to standard fast-food chains.
+While restaurant prices have soared in recent years, it’s still relative when compared to U.S. prices.
+There’s certainly something for every budget, occasion, and appetite!

 What do fellows do when they aren’t chasing down their research?